AdobeDocs/experience-manager-64.en/help/assets/touch-ui-using-demo-package-for-asset-insights.md

 Using the demo package, you can enable Adobe Assets Insights to capture data from and generate insights for a sample web page.

-## Using AEM Assets Insights with sample web page  {#using-aem-assets-insights-with-sample-web-page}
+## Using [!DNL Experience Manager] Assets Insights with sample web page  {#using-aem-assets-insights-with-sample-web-page}

 1. Configure Assets Insights using the instructions in [Configuring Assets Insights](touch-ui-configuring-asset-insights.md).
-1. Download the sample AEM Assets package from below and install the package from CRXDE package manager.
+1. Download the sample [!DNL Experience Manager] Assets package from below and install the package from CRXDE package manager.

    [Get File](assets/insightsdemo.zip)